MicroEJ/docs/ApplicationDeveloperGuide/sectionArchitectureOptions.rst

 *Description*:

-Specify the initial size (in bytes) of the Managed heap.
+Specify the initial size (in bytes) of the Managed Heap.

 Group: SOAR
 ^^^^^^^^^^^